Genocs/enterprise-containers/README.md

 - [Jaeger](https://www.jaegertracing.io/)
 - [Promotheus](https://prometheus.io/)

-***NOTE:***
-The open-source components have the entreprise version.
+**NOTE:** The open-source components have the entreprise version.
 It requires to have active subscription if you plan to use them.

 ### Security and Networking

 Security and Networking context will implement all the components that allows to handle:

-- routing (forward requests to the services throughout a reverse proxy
+- routing (forward requests to the services throughout a reverse proxy)
 - termination (secure APIs calls by SSL or TLS)
 - throttling

-The main components are:
+Main components are:

 - Public IP
 - Vnet and Subnet